ltnlutendo/Design-and-Implementation-of-a-metal-detector/README.md

 ## Results
 ...to be added
 ## License
-This project is released under the [License Name] license.
+This project is released under the Creatice Commons license.
 See the [LICENSE](LICENSE) file for details.

 ## Contact Information
 - Lutendo Mulaisi